GfSE/SAF-Specification/stereotypes.md

 *none*

 ### Documentation
-<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Physical Exchange Kind'>Physical Exchange Kind</A><BR>Physical Exchange Kind: Specifies the realization of a System Domain Kind on physical domain level.
-It is  used to define exchanges on Physical Interface Connections.<BR></html>
+<html>Implementation of SAF Concept <A HREF='https://github.com/GfSE/SAF-Specification/blob/main/developing-saf/concept/concepts.md#Physical Exchange Kind'>Physical Exchange Kind</A><BR>Physical Exchange Kind: Design level data / energy / material definitions for exchange on Physical Level, with focus onto the design of the items exchanged (information, material, energy).
+This is the realization of the specification  made System Domain Kinds.<BR></html>

 ## SAF_PhysicalExternalSystem